Sequences

 - Data Collector job - Refined Sales to Snowflake

 You create a start condition for the sequence to start the sequence at 11 PM every 7 days.
-You also configure the sequence to start the next step only when the jobs in the previous step have run successfully.
+You also configure the sequence to start each step only when the jobs in the previous step have run successfully.
 You've designed the pipelines in each job to run as batch pipelines, where they process all available data and then stop.
 As a result, you do not add any step finish conditions.

 When you finish configuring the sequence, you enable it.
 Note that the sequence remains inactive until the start condition is met.